Foster Swift Library Law News E-blast

 For those libraries that have essential employees working in the library, the following is required by EO 2020-59:

-- Developing a COVID-19 preparedness and response plan, consistent with recommendations in Guidance on Preparing Workplaces for COVID-19, developed by the Occupational Health and Safety Administration and is available here.
+- Developing a COVID-19 preparedness and response plan, consistent with recommendations in Guidance on Preparing Workplaces for COVID-19, developed by the Occupational Health and Safety Administration.
 Such plan must be available at company headquarters or the worksite.
 Foster Swift can assist libraries in preparing such plans.

 - Restricting the number of workers present on premises to no more than is strictly necessary to perform the in-person work permitted under this order.